We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wind on a wall scroll or portrait.

 There is an alternate version, 長風破浪, but 乘風破浪 is far more common.

-平穩 can also be translated as calmness, quietness, quietude and is used in Chinese and Korean.
+平穩 can also be translated as calmness, quietness, or quietude and is used in Chinese and Korean.

 See Also: Smooth Sailing